2310-social-media-aggregator/frontend/README.md

 ![Error Page](/src/images/ErrorPage.png)

 ### Future Extensions:
 Our team plans to add more services to this application over time.
-For starters, we plan to add a feature that will allow users to save creators to their own personal list, which will be showed by default at the start of the application.
+For starters, we plan to add a feature that will allow users to save creators to their own personal list, which will be shown by default at the start of the application.

-Other features include adding more services to the Backend, such as Twitter and Instagram, that will be displayed on the Creators respectice details page.
+Other features include adding more services to the back-end, such as Twitter and Instagram, which will be displayed on the Creator's respective details page.